Virtual-Coffee/VC-Community-Docs/docs/roles-and-responsibilities/team-leads.md

 - Check-in with team members to support them and ensure things are on schedule
 - Communicate with AV Team Lead for support

+### Documentation Team Lead

+- Create/Maintain a list of VC properties that are documented, need to be documented, and/or can be improved
+- Update or identify VC member who can update VC documentation as needed
+- Create issues on VC repos for documentation issues
+- Identify documentation projects that can be collaborated on by VC members